sakaiproject/sakai/basiclti/docs/sakai_lti_portlet.md

 It is possible for an external tool that uses IMS LTI 1.1 for launch, provisioning, and trust to use the run-time web services developed for use with LinkTool tools.
-If the property **ext\_sakai\_session** is set to "true" in the tool placement, the Sakai BasicLTI tool includes a signed session key and server information in the **ext\_sakai\_session** and **ext\_sakai\_server** variables.
+If the property **ext\_sakai\_session** is set to "true" in the tool placement, the Sakai LTI tool includes a signed session key and server information in the **ext\_sakai\_session** and **ext\_sakai\_server** variables.
 These values are created in the exact same manner as the LinkTool so they can be used with these web